jpboyce/cb_guacamole/README.md

 # cb_guacamole

-A Chef cookbook for installing/configuring Apache Guacamole
+A Chef Cookbook for installing and configuring Apache Guacamole on CentOS systems.